bishalk21/e-storeAPI/README.md

 ## JSON Web Token

 - JWT is a json web token, a json object that contains a payload and a signature.

+Step 2: Protect the API end points with JWT.

+- receive the JWT token from the client as an authorization header.
+- verify if accessJWT is valid.
+- if accessJWT is valid, create a new accessJWT from refreshJWT.
+- verify if accessJWT exists in the sessionStorage table.
+- then, get the user info by email which is available in the accessJWT decode.
+- do next();
+- if any error, return error.